 Fortunately, there are small steps involving exercise and diet that can make a big impact.
 Common goals, such as exercising regularly, losing weight, and improving one’s diet also happen to be vital steps toward a healthier heart.
 To improve heart health in your daily life, consider making the following changes in your diet and level of activity:

-Decrease Sodium: Try to keep sodium (salt) intakes to less than 2,000 mg a day.
+Decrease Sodium: Try to keep sodium (salt) intake to less than 2,000 mg a day.
 Be wary of canned and pre-packaged foods when it comes to salt levels.

 Increase Fiber: Eating foods high in fiber can also help decrease the bad cholesterol in your blood, reducing your risk for heart disease.